Workload Identity

 --location ${LOCATION} \

 You will need several properties of the managed identity for the next steps.
-Run the following command to capture the details of the managed identity, service account, save it to the .env file, and reload the environment variables.
+Run the following commands to capture the details of the managed identity and save the values as environment variables.

 --resource-group ${RG_NAME} \